mrktsm/spam-email-recognizer/README.md

 ### Evaluation
 The model's performance is evaluated using accuracy (you can extend it to other metrics like precision, recall, and F1 score as needed).

-### Prediction
-The trained model can be used to predict whether a given email is spam or not (you can use this in the extension once integrated with Gmail).

 ## Setup Instructions

 1. Clone the repository: